-- 4. The waste that will be resulting in the mining operation for the 5 years 2016- 17 to 2020-21 will be 3880 tonnes. - 5.
-Mining operation will be by Opencast Manual Method with (Jackhammer) drilling and blasting. - 6.
-Lime stone is to be transported by tippers of 10 T capacity.
+- 4. The waste produced from the mining operation for 5 years 2017-18 to 2021-22 will be 33726 tonnes. - 5.
+Mining operation will be by Opencast Semi Mechanized Method. - 6.
+Lime stone is to be transported from pithead to sale point for non captive use by trucks of 10/20 T capacity.

-The project attracts violation as per MoEF & CC gazette notification S.O No 804 (E) Dated 14.03.2017.
+It is observed from the above the proponent has produced more than the total quantity mentioned in the mining plan (346579 T against 15002 T for the period of 2012-13 to 2016-17).
+Besides the project attracts violation as per MoEF & CC gazette notification S.O No 804 (E) Dated 14.03.2017.

-The project proponent has submitted the documents regarding the particulars of the lease and mining working.
+The project proponent has submitted the documents regarding the particulars of the lease and mine working.
 It was observed that mine was in operation without obtaining Environmental Clearance.
 As the case above stands affirmative, the project is being granted Terms of Reference for undertaking Environmental Impact Assessment and preparation of EMP.
 The SEAC recommends the Terms of Reference for the project for assessment of Ecological damage, remediation plan and natural & community resource augmentation plan to be prepared as an independent chapter in the Environment Impact assessment report by the Accredited consultant and also with collection and analysis of data for assessment of ecological damage, preparation of remediation plan and natural & community resource augmentation plan to be done by an environmental laboratory duly notified under the Environment (Protection) Act, 1986, accredited by NABET or a laboratory of council of Scientific and Industrial research Institutions working in the field of environment.
 Three months data relating to the ecological parameters is to be submitted with analysis.

-The project proponent besides above has to also submit the No Objection certificate(NOC) in compliance of the orders of the Hon'ble Supreme court to approach State Mines and Geology Department for certification regarding payment of 100% cost of illegally mined minerals to the State Government in terms of the Section 21(5) of the MMDR Act, 1957.
-The amounts so payable to the state government for the ore/mineral, would interalia, account for the mining operation in violation of the following:-
+The project proponent besides above have to also submit in compliance of the orders of the Hon'ble Supreme court to approach State Mines and Geology

+Department for certification regarding payment of 100% cost of illegally mined minerals to the State Government in terms of the Section 21(5) of the MMDR Act, 1957.
+The amounts so payable to the state government for the ore/mineral, would inter-alia, account for the mining operation in violation of the following:-